 Like with the majority of drugs, when people who use crystal meth abruptly stop using the drug they will go through a withdrawal process.
-For many users, the withdrawal process can be the scariest part of seeking treatment.
+For many users, the methamphetamine withdrawal process can be the scariest part of seeking treatment.
 Depending on how long the person has been using crystal meth, and in what quantities, the severity of withdrawal symptoms will vary.
-Becoming educated on what crystal meth withdrawal looks like and how it is treated may help you convince a loved one to get the help they need and begin a life of long-term sobriety.
+Becoming educated on what the crystal meth withdrawal effects looks like and how it is treated may help you convince a loved one to get the help they need and begin a life of long-term sobriety.

 To understand crystal meth withdrawal, it’s initially important to learn how crystal meth affects the body.

 Crystal meth is a form of methamphetamine, which as was mentioned previously, is a stimulant drug that acts on the body’s central nervous system.
 Many crystal meth users ingest the drug by melting down the crystalline substance and smoking it out of a glass pipe.
 Some users, however, may snort, swallow, or inject the drug directly into their veins.
 When a user ingests crystal meth, the brain releases a surge of neurotransmitters, including dopamine and serotonin, which create a sense of euphoria and increase the user’s energy, levels of sociability, and alertness.

 The effects of crystal meth are intense and fairly immediate, typically beginning within 5-20 minutes after ingesting the drug, and last for a long time.
 Depending on the dose taken, crystal meth users may feel the effects of the drug anywhere from four to twelve hours after they have initially ingested it.
 This long-lasting high is one of the reasons users tend to be drawn to crystal meth.